grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 ##### Ternary Operator

 Recall how it works: you write x ? y : z, where x, y, and z are all JavaScript expressions.
-When your code is executed, x is evaluated as either “truthy” or “falsy.”
+When your code is executed, x is evaluated as either "truthy" or "falsy."
 If x is truthy, then the entire ternary operator returns y.
 If x is falsy, then the entire ternary operator returns z.
 [Here’s](http://stackoverflow.com/questions/6259982/how-to-use-the-ternary-operator-in-javascript) a nice explanation if you need a refresher.

 ```javascript
 const headline = (